openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

 2. Power up the unit, wait a couple of minutes for the Pi to create a WiFi access point.
 Connect to the access point and then use the WiFi configuration interface to connect the unit to your home WiFi.
 See [Guide: Connect](https://guide.openenergymonitor.org/setup/connect/) for full details.

+3. If you have connected DS18B20 temperature sensors a couple of minor steps are required to enable reading from DS18B20 temperature sensors on the Pi.
+Follow steps 1 to 4 here [EmonHub Interfacers: Direct DS18B20 temperature sensing](https://guide.openenergymonitor.org/integrations/emonhub-interfacers/#direct-ds18b20-temperature-sensing).

+4. EmonHub is piece of software running on the Pi that reads from the connected MBUS meters and DS18B20 temperature sensors.
+It then forwards the data to a seperate piece of software called Emoncms for data storage and visualisation.
+EmonHub is configured using a configuration file located at: /etc/emonhub/emonhub.conf.
+A configuration example is included at the bottom of this page for reading from a SDM120-MBUS electricity meter, a Qalcosonic E3 heat meter and DS18B20 temperature sensors.
+Overwrite the existing default configuration with this configuration as it is a better starting point for our requirements.

 ---